ChristopherDavisUCI/UCI-Math-10-W22/_sources/Week9/Homework8.md

 # Homework 8

 ## Overview
-Get started on the course project:
+Goal of this homework: Get started on the course project.

+Specific instructions:

-1. Use the Project Template from Deepnote.
+1. Use the Project Template from Deepnote; it is in the Course Project category on Deepnote.
 1. Share the project on Deepnote with both Chris and Thurman.
 1. Find a dataset to use for the project and load it into the Deepnote notebook in the "Main portion of the project" section.
 (This needs to be a dataset that was **not** already used in Math 10.)
 1. What aspect of this dataset are you planning to explore?
 Describe this in the "Introduction" section.